This tutorial will cover getting Indigo running with Indigo for Cinema 4D on your computer.

 Step 1: Check your version of Cinema 4D

-Indigo for Cinema 4D is compatible with release 10 to 13 of Cinema 4D.
-There are both 32 and 64-bit versions of Indigo for Cinema 4D available.
+Indigo for Cinema 4D is compatible with 64-bit versions of releases 12 to 23 of Cinema 4D.

 Step 2: Download Indigo